 Through my years of studying writing, experience as an editor, and an avid reader, I developed a belief in a whole perspective approach to editing.
 I believe as an editor you must be able to see it from three different perspectives—the writer's perspective (to support the writer and to understand the craft of writing), the reader’s perspective (to advocate for the reader and understand what the reader desires), and the editor’s perspective—having the knowledge and experience to polish a manuscript so that when it is placed on bookshelves for the reader, it can give the magic and adventure readers dream of.

 I believe each writer has a unique voice, and editing should never take away from the magic each writer brings to the pages.
 Editing is a tool for making stories shine, and it should never dim the creativity the writer has already created.
-I have a passion for supporting and collaborating with new and emerging writers, and I hope to someday work with you!
+I have a passion for supporting and collaborating with new and emerging writers, and I'm here to support you from your first draft to publication.
+I hope to someday work with you!
 Crystal B.

 Favorite Resources The Chicago Manual of Style: 17th Edition The Merriam-Webster Dictionary: 11th Edition Garner's Modern English Usage: 4th Edition